deepthinklabs-ai/send-docusign-automation/README.md

 # Send DocuSign Automation

-An n8n workflow automation that automates the process of sending DocuSign envelopes to prospects and clients.
+An n8n workflow that automates the process of sending DocuSign envelopes to prospects and clients.

 ## Overview

-This workflow takes prospect/client information and automatically sends the specified DocuSign envelope, eliminating manual document sending processes and improving client onboarding efficiency.
+This workflow takes prospect/client information received and automatically sends a docusign.

 ## Inputs Required